apache/beam/website/www/site/content/en/blog/dyi-content-discovery-platform-genai-beam.md

     src="/images/blog/dyi-cdp-genai-beam/pipeline-1.png"
     alt="Apache Beam Pipeline">

 On a high level, the pipeline separates the extraction, computing, error handling and storage responsibilities on different components or PTransforms.
-As seen in the diagram, the messages are read from a PubSub subscription and immediately afterwards are included in the window definition (1 minute window in this case) before the content extraction.
+As seen in the diagram, the messages are read from a PubSub subscription and immediately afterwards are included in the window definition before the content extraction.

 Each of those PTransforms can be expanded to reveal more details regarding the underlying stages for the implementation.
 We will dive into each in the following sections.